itsee-birmingham/standalone_collation_editor/README.md

 **NB:** this setting is new in version 2.0 and the default settings have changed from previous versions.

-- #### ```collatexHost```

-**There is a default in the core code which is explained below**

-This variable should be used if the system uses the collateX Java microservices and they are not running at the default location of ```http://localhost:7369/collate```.
-The variable should provide the full url at which the collateX microservices can be found.

 - #### ```lacUnitLabel```